Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

 \subsubsection{Measuring Batch Parallelization}

 We can measure the Relative Throughput Rate (RTR) as

-where $T_c(b)$ is the throughput in samples per second for batch size $b$ when compiler $c$ is used.
+where $T_c(b)$ is the throughput in samples per second for batch size $b$ when compiler $c$ is used, for a given width ($w$) configuration.
+For notation simplicity, we omit the width parameter from the expressions of this section when it is fixed.
 The RTR quantifies the unnormalized parallelization rate.
-When scaling is perfect, the throughput linearly scales as a function of the batch size.
-Note that once RTR drops below 1, the batching reduces absolute throughput.
-Moreover, perfect scaling does not happen in practice for larger batch sizes, so we will visualize the decay in batch scaling efficiency with the Absolute Scaling Efficiency (ASE) measure:
+When scaling is perfect, the throughput scales linearly with the batch size.
+Note that once RTR drops below 1, batching reduces absolute throughput.
+Moreover, ideal scaling is not expected in practice for larger batch sizes, so we will visualize the decay in batch scaling efficiency with the Absolute Scaling Efficiency (ASE) measure:

 The ASE normalizes the RTR, so any reduction from a perfect parallelization rate directly indicates reduced scaling efficiency.
-For example, when batch parallelization is perfect, the ASE stays consistently $100$\%, irrespective of the batch size.
+For example, when batch parallelization is ideal, the ASE remains consistently at $100\%$, irrespective of the batch size.
 Conversely, decreasing ASE implies diminishing returns from increasing the batch size.
 As discussed in \Cref{sec:solapproach}, it is interesting to see whether compilers can mitigate the decay, i.e., maintain scaling efficiency at higher batch sizes.
-We measure this with the Batch Scaling Resilience (BSR) as follows:
+We measure this with the Batch Scaling Resilience (BSR) metric as follows:

 The BSR is a relative measure that can quantify, without eyeballing, the improvement in mitigating friction compared to a baseline compiler.
 Compilers with BSR values $>1$ consistently across varying configurations demonstrate that they can improve the batch scaling efficiency for target hardware.

-Additionally, measuring BSR as we increase the batch size for different width configurations can determine whether a compiler can alleviate the scaling friction.
+We emphasize that ASE and BSR are analytical instruments that quantify compiler-induced scaling behavior; they are not conceptual innovations but make observed patterns measurable and comparable across settings.
+In particular, measuring BSR as we increase the batch size for different width configurations can determine whether a compiler can alleviate the scaling friction, which we elaborate on in the following.